made2591/blog.madeddu.xyz/content/quotes.md

 date: 2019-03-25
 ---

-风向转变时,有人筑墙,有人造风车
+风向转变时,有人筑墙,有人造风车.

 <span style="font-size: 11px; font-style: italic;">(When the wind of change blows, some people build walls, others build windmills)<span>

-You are never wrong to do the right thing
+You are never wrong to do the right thing.

 <span style="font-size: 11px; font-style: italic;">(Mark Twain, american writer, humorist, entrepreneur, publisher, lecturer - 1835/1910)<span>

-Everyone wants to be successful until they see what it actually takes
+Everyone wants to be successful until they see what it actually takes.

 <span style="font-size: 11px; font-style: italic;">(Anonymous)<span>

-I was getting really good at being mediocre
+I was getting really good at being mediocre.

 <span style="font-size: 11px; font-style: italic;">(Anonymous)<span>

-I think I can safely say that nobody understands quantum mechanics
+I think I can safely say that nobody understands quantum mechanics.

 <span style="font-size: 11px; font-style: italic;">(Richard Feynman, American theoretical physicist, Nobel Prize in Physics in 1965)<span>

 You got to be crazy.
 It’s too late to be sane, too late.
 You got to go full-tilt bozo.
 Cause, you’re only given a little spark of madness.
 If you lose that, you’re nothing.
-Don’t ever lose that cause it keeps you alive
+Don’t ever lose that cause it keeps you alive.

 <span style="font-size: 11px; font-style: italic;">(Robin McLaurin Williams, American actor and comedian)<span>

 If you only write code and you don't deploy it you are not a software owner.
-And vice versa
+And vice versa.

 <span style="font-size: 11px; font-style: italic;">(Anonymous)<span>